sorens/northatlantic86/docs/north_atlantic_86_manual.md

 ## 7.1 CAP Missions
 1. At the start of the Air Operation Phase, each player must determine how many of his fighters will fly CAP missions.
 Aircrafts performing CAP may not participate in air strikes or transfers during that turn.

-B. Fighters may fly two types of CAP missions:
+1. Fighters may fly two types of CAP missions:

     (1) normal CAP
     (2) long-range CAP

 Normal CAP will protect only the TF or airbase from which it originated.
 Long-range CAP will protect any friendly TF within range of the CAP aircraft.
 For CAP purposes, the range equals half the aircraft's strike range.
 Only a fraction of an airgroup performing long-range CAP will intercept an enemy bomber or missile strike.
 (The greater the distance between the CAP's home base and the strike target, the smaller the fraction).
 The number of CAP aircraft eligible to intercept a strike may be further reduced if the strike bombers are armed with long-range standoff missiles.

-C. CAP fighters have two methods of engaging enemy airstrikes:
+1. CAP fighters have two methods of engaging enemy airstrikes:

     (1) Long-Range Air-to-Air Missile Combat
     (2) Dogfight Combat